rlove/Indy-SSL-Examples/README.md

 # Indy-SSL-Examples
 SSL Examples for Indy

-Delphi and soon C++ Examples on using OpenSSL with Indy.
+Delphi and  C++ Examples on using OpenSSL with Indy.

 Pull Requests are welcome